-Since 1998, the BNL Groundwater Protection Management Program has been tracking progress toward preventing new contamination of the aquifer system.
-The Laboratory has made significant investments in environmental and groundwater protection, and is making progress in achieving its goal of preventing new groundwater impacts.
+Under the BNL Groundwater Protection Management Program, the Laboratory began tracking progress in 1998 toward preventing new contamination of the aquifer system.
+BNL has made significant investments in environmental and groundwater protection, and is making progress a) Permanent wells only.
+Single-use temporary wells used for characterization are not included.

+in achieving its goal of preventing new groundwater impacts.
 A new groundwater impact is defined as the detection and confirmation of unusual or off-normal groundwater monitoring results.
 The Groundwater Protection Contingency Plan (BNL 2000) is designed to ensure that appropriate and timely actions are taken if unusual or off-normal results are observed.
 The contingency plan provides guidelines for evaluating the source of the problem, notifying stakeholders, and implementing appropriate corrective actions.